 How to Choose a Ski Resort

 3. Do you need non-ski activities?
 My husband can ski all day, every day.
-I like a day off here and there to stroll around the village, shop, or take a sleigh ride.
-Consider what your family’s needs are and what the resort has to offer.
+I like a day off here and there to stroll around the village, shop, take a sleigh ride, or try another outdoor adventure.
+Consider your family’s needs and what the resort area has to offer.

 Or maybe your children are older and more than able to carry their own equipment and hop on a free shuttle.
-If so, you’ll save a lot just by staying across the street, though a luxury home with convenient ski-in, ski-out access may be worth the splurge.
-Some ski areas offer a larger number of ski-in, ski-out accommodations than others.
+If so, you’ll save a lot of money by staying a bit farther from the lifts.